ə-ˈdap-tərs | Noun

-A runny, translucent oil void of the waxes or undesired compounds from the original plant.
+A runny, translucent oil devoid of the waxes or undesirable compounds from the original plant.
 Distillate is desirable due to its potency and versatility.
 It can be used to dab, vaporize, and as an ingredient in Edibles, Topicals, and other products.
 Distillate concentrates are achieved through an extensive refinement process that separates compounds found in the cannabis plant.

 drī sift | Noun

 A concentrate created through the accumulation of trichome glands from cured cannabis.
-Dry Sift, also called Kief, is the least expensive type of concentrate to produce but one of the hardest to make.
-It is made by sifting cannabis through screens that vary in size, depending on how large or small the trichomes are.
-Dry Sift can be used on its own, mixed with tobacco, or mixed with cannabis buds for additional potency.
+Dry sift, also called kief, is the least expensive type of concentrate to produce, but one of the hardest to make.
+It is made by sifting cannabis through dry sift screens that vary in size, depending on how large or small the trichomes are.
+Dry sift can be used on its own, mixed with tobacco, or mixed with cannabis buds for additional potency.

 ˈe-də-bəl | Noun

-Any food that is infused with cannabinoids.
-Cannabis edibles can be made into brownies, cookie dough, pasta and more.
+In this context, a food infused with cannabinoids.
+Marijuana edibles can be brownies, cookies , pasta, and more.
 Any recipe that calls for butter or oil can be readily infused with cannabis.
-Edibles and their cannabinoids are processed differently than inhaled cannabis.
-An Edible's cannabinoids enter the bloodstream through the stomach and liver, which incurs a longer effect time before its effects can be felt.
-This process also draws out the edible's intoxicating effects, sometimes causing them to last between four to six hours.
+Edible cannabinoids are processed differently than inhaled cannabinoids.
+When weed is ingested, cannabinoids enter the bloodstream through the stomach and liver, which increases potency and delays the onset of effects.
+This process also lengthens the intoxicating effects, sometimes causing them to last from four to six hours.

 i-ˈlik-sər | Noun

 Any drinkable product that contains cannabinoids or cannabis-derived terpenes.
-Cannabis Elixirs run the gamut from infused sodas to wines and champagnes.
-Any beverage recipe that calls for syrup can be infused with cannabis to bring out its medicinal and intoxicating effects.
-Cannabis-infused beverages are digested by the body much in the same way that edibles are; an elixir's cannabinoids enter the bloodstream through the stomach and liver, incurring a longer effect time before its effects are sensed by the brain.
-As with edibles, an Elixir's intoxication can last between 4 to 6 hours.
+Cannabis elixirs include tinctures and infused sodas, wines, and any beverage recipe that is infused with cannabis to bring out its medicinal and intoxicating effects.
+Cannabis-infused beverages are digested by the body in much the same way that edibles are; the cannabinoids in a cannabis elixir enter the bloodstream through the stomach and liver, incurring a longer time before its effects are sensed by the brain.
+As with edibles, an elixir’s intoxication can last between four (4) to six (6) hours.

 An organic compound produced by the body that binds to cannabinoid receptors.
-Anandamide and 2-Arachidonoylglycerol (2-AG) are the two most prevalent cannabinoids made by the body.
-Endocannabinoids share a likeness to plant produced cannabinoids called phytocannabinoids.
-Endocannabinoids are responsible for regulating the brain, endocrine, and immune system tissues and play an essential role in maintaining the body’s homeostasis, or internal regulatory balance.
+Anandamide and 2-arachidonoylglycerol (2-AG) are the two most prevalent cannabinoids made by the body.
+Endocannabinoids share a likeness to plant-produced cannabinoids called phytocannabinoids.
+Within the human endocannabinoid system, endocannabinoids are responsible for regulating the brain, endocrine, and immune systems and play an essential role in maintaining the body’s homeostasis, or internal regulatory balance.

 ˌendōˈkə-ˈna-bə-ˌnȯid ˈsis-təm | Noun